mpandey67/middle-man/readme.txt

 2.Enter the router ip address.

 note- 1. you can discover ip's of target as well as mac from my pre built tool: https://github.com/mpandey67/device-detective
-      2. For anonymity or to changfe the mac you can use my mac changer tool :	https://github.com/mpandey67/change-mac
+      2. For anonymity or to change the mac you can use my mac changer tool :	https://github.com/mpandey67/change-mac